-Jennifer Lopez and Alex Rodriguez’s Relationship Is New, Not Serious
+Jennifer Lopez And Alex Rodriguez’s Relationship Is New, Not Serious

 The relationship between Jennifer Lopez and Alex Rodriguez is currently trending on Google and social media platforms.
 The two have been friends for a long time and many of their followers have always speculated their friendship would transform into a great relationship.

-Per PEOPLE, there are all sorts of reasons why Jennifer Lopez and Alex Rodriguez belong together.
-Including the fact that they would have an adorable relationship nickname regardless of if people end up referring to them as A. Lo or J. Rod.
-Per USA Today, Jennifer and Alex have been in a relationship for about four months.
+Per PEOPLE, there are all sorts of reasons why Jennifer Lopez and Alex Rodriguez belong together, including the fact that they would have an adorable relationship nickname regardless of if people end up referring to them as A. Lo or J. Rod.
+According to USA Today, Jennifer and Alex have been in a relationship for about four months.
 It, however, has only been in the last week that media outlets started to report that the two were a couple.

 A post shared by Alex Rodriguez (@arod) on

-According to Gossip Cop, it also didn’t take long for untrue rumors about the celebrity couple to start to swirl on tabloids as well.
+According to Gossip Cop, it also didn’t take long for untrue rumors about the celebrity couple to start to swirl on tabloids.
 The media outlet dedicated to busting celebrity rumors slammed an internet tabloid for reporting that the relationship between Jennifer Lopez and Alex Rodriguez was quickly becoming serious.
-Gossip Cop claims, however, that a source close to the couple tells a very different story.
+Gossip Cop is saying that a source close to the couple tells a very different story.
 The source claims the tabloid knows absolutely nothing about the relationship between Lopez and Rodriguez and has no business talking about it.
-Gossip Cop proceeds to slam the tabloid pointing out the fact that it isn’t exactly the first time they’ve targeted Jennifer Lopez with stories that weren’t true.
+Gossip Cop proceeds to slam the tabloid, pointing out the fact that it isn’t exactly the first time they’ve targeted Jennifer Lopez with stories that weren’t true.

 So, do the baseball player and female entertainer make a good couple?